abemscac/pies-doc/docs/react/use-ref.md

 Since everything is now exposed to parent component, you should be very careful when dealing with this instance; even calling the `setState()` of children in parent is now doable (which is a **terrible** idea).

-Same as creating references of DOM elements, you should **only do this when standard props/state cannot fulfill your requirements**, which usually happens when you try to integrate 3rd party components into your app.
+Same as creating references of DOM nodes, you should **only do this when standard props/state cannot fulfill your requirements**, which usually happens when you try to integrate 3rd party components into your app.

 ### Uncontrolled Components